-UNFRAMED, Autograph Collection Debuts as a Design-Forward Retreat in the Cultural Heart of Miami Beach this April
+UNFRAMED, Autograph Collection Debuts as a Design-Forward Retreat in the Cultural Heart of Miami Beach This April

 "At UNFRAMED, Autograph Collection, we aim to set the standard for effortless sophistication and refined hospitality, inviting our guests to enjoy a smart, definitive new perspective on Miami Beach," says General Manager Alexina Beauperthuy.
 "Our city has evolved over the years into a globally recognized hub of creativity, arts, and culture, and we look forward to offering visitors an experience truly immersed in the vibrant energy of Miami Beach."

-UNFRAMED joins Marriott's Autograph Collection portfolio, a collection of hand-selected hotels, ranging from boutique to luxury, each offering a unique perspective on design, craft, and hospitality.
+UNFRAMED joins Marriott's Autograph Collection portfolio, a collection of hand-selected hotels, ranging from boutique to luxury, each offering a unique perspective on design, craft and hospitality.
+The hotel is owned and developed by the Miami-based Finvarb Group and Luxembourg-based JAJ Investment Group.

 A DISTINCTIVE NEW FRAMEWORK FOR DESIGN